Ця сторінка також доступна українською.

 Excerpts from the text are included in our timeline history of the Great War in Rohatyn.
 Here we feature a few maps from the complete work, featuring battles in and around Rohatyn, which help explain how the town was heavily damaged, and nearly destroyed, during the first year of the war.
 It is far easier to appreciate the significance of the Battle of the Hnyla Lypa (the river which passes through Rohatyn) and the proximity of Brusilov’s Offensive by reviewing these and other maps in the full collection.
 By 1917 the military action around Rohatyn had ceased (thanks in part to the collapse of the Russian Empire), so the actions depicted in these maps are now more than a century past, but their effect on Rohatyn is still visible in the modern city.

-This collection of World War I battle maps is part of a series of historical map pages included in the project Mapping Rohatyn: Geography as an Education Resource.
+This collection of World War I battle maps is part of a series of historical map pages included in the project Mapping Rohatyn: Geography as a History Resource.

 Österreich-Ungarns letzter Krieg 1914~1918, Band I–VII; Edmund Glaise von Horstenau (Hrsg); Verlag der Militärwissenschaftlichen Mitteilungen; Wien, 1930~1938; Österreichischen Bundesministerium für Heereswesen und Kriegsarchiv; OÖ Landesbibliothek.
 English translation Austria-Hungary’s Last War 1914~1918; Stan Hanna; undated, Comroe Studios.